zeratax/matrix-registration/README.md

 if you like me encountered the situation where you wanted to invite your friends to your homeserver, but neither wanted to open up public registration nor create accounts for every individual user this project should be your solution.

-wwith this project you can just quickly generate tokens and share tthem with your friends to allow them to register to your hs.
+with this project you can just quickly generate tokens and share tthem with your friends to allow them to register to your hs.

 ## setup
 ```